Arch-Network/book/src/basics/building-deploying-interfacing.md

 ### Deploy
 In this step, we will be submitting a transaction to store our program's logic on the Arch Network.

-> ps: make sure you have arch validator running before deploying the program, if you don't run `arch-cli validator start`
+> Note: make sure you have arch validator running before deploying the program, if you don't run `arch-cli validator start`

 ```bash
 arch-cli deploy